Love Me Like I Am

-"Love Me Like I Am" is a song by an Australian Christian pop duo For King & Country and Jordin Sparks.
+"Love Me Like I Am" is a song by an Australian Christian pop duo For King & Country and American singer Jordin Sparks.
 The original version of the song was initially released as the second promotional single from For King & Country's fifth studio album, What Are We Waiting For?
 (2022), on 18 February 2022.
 A new version of the song featuring Sparks impacted Christian radio on 31 August 2022, before finally releasing on 7 October 2022.
 The song was written by Joel Smallbone, Josh Kerr, Luke Smallbone, and Michael Pollack.

-"Love Me Like I Am" peaked at No. 2 on the US Hot Christian Songs chart.
+"Love Me Like I Am" peaked at number two on the US Hot Christian Songs chart.